Learning Through Literature

 Our comprehensive language arts program is structured around literature units as soon as children are able to read simple chapter books.
 Using literature units to cover language arts engages children.
 We point out grammar examples from their reading.
 Writing assignments are based on characters that children are connected to and really care about.
 Story elements are drawn from the stories being read.
 There is no better way to learn language arts.

-Our science and social studies programs are aligned with our language arts program, but they are also literature-based in their own right as well.
-Instead of using textbooks and worksheets, we use real books with strong new ideas, vivid pictures, and historical documents.
+Our science and social studies programs are aligned with our language arts program, but they are also literature-based in their own right.
+Instead of using textbooks and worksheets, we use real books and online resources with strong new ideas, vivid pictures, and historical documents.

 Our curriculum packages include all required literature, so implementing a literature-based curriculum is easy to do.